20 Minute Online Professional Development

 Other Professional Development Opportunities

-- Save the Date: NSCC’s Office of Student Engagement will be offering two co-curricular programming events this spring semester.
-The first one, "Changes in the Brain: Evidence from Neuroscience on the effects of Buddhism and the Secular Practice of Mindfulness", will take place on Tuesday, March 6th from 11:30am to 1:00pm in the Lynn Gym.
+- Changes in the Brain.
+NSCC’s Office of Student Engagement will be offering two co-curricular programming events this spring semester.
+The first one, "Changes in the Brain: Evidence from Neuroscience on the Effects of Buddhism and the Secular Practice of Mindfulness", will take place on Tuesday, March 6th from 11:30am to 1:00pm in the Lynn Gym.
 For more information, please contact Dennis Hicks.